Discounted Cash Flow (DCF)

 • Adjustable scenarios: One of DCF’s key benefits is its flexibility; scenarios can be adjusted to explore different “what-if” situations, allowing users to test multiple outcomes and account for variable forecasts.

-What are the disadvantages of discounted cash flow analysis?
+Disadvantages of discounted cash flow

 • Involves estimates: A major limitation of DCF is its reliance on estimates rather than precise data, meaning the results are approximate.
 This requires investors and companies to carefully estimate both the discount rate and future cash flows.